UHH-ISS/beemaster-hp/dionaea/README.md

 ###### FTP
 The only way is to change the setting for the [FTP-service](dionaea/services/ftp.yaml) and disable the service at all.
-If you set the folder of the service to `/dev/null`, it will stop working.
+If you set the folder of the service to `/dev/null`, it will stop working, because it causes an error.